-During the quarter ended June 30, 2023, we sold an aggregate of 1.9 million shares of our common stock and received net proceeds of approximately \$2.2 million before deducting issuance expenses.
+During the nine months ended September 30, 2023, we sold an aggregate of 1.9 million shares of our common stock and received net proceeds of approximately \$2.2 million before deducting issuance expenses.
+During the quarter ended September 30, 2023, we sold an aggregate of 988 shares of our common stock and received net proceeds of approximately \$1,000.